sass/sass-site/source/documentation/modules/list.md

 {% endfunction %}

 {% function 'list.zip($lists...)', 'zip($lists...)', 'returns:list' %}
-  {% markdown %}
   Combines every list in `$lists` into a single list of sub-lists.

   Each element in the returned list contains all the elements at that position in `$lists`.
 The returned list is as long as the shortest list in `$lists`.

   The returned list is always comma-separated and the sub-lists are always space-separated.
-  {% endmarkdown %}

   {% codeExample 'list-zip', false %}
     @debug list.zip(10px 50px 100px, short mid long); // 10px short, 50px mid, 100px long